mrseanryan/gpt-preview/README.md

 - can be used as a library in an AI application, to provide user with a preview of the AI actions, before the user actually agrees to apply the actions.
 - can be used as a dev tool, by taking the AI output and pasting it into a locally run website.

+- currently can summarize to:

+  - DOT (graphviz) format
+  - JSON format (containing short and long text summaries)

+- supports LLM hosted on AWS Bedrock or OpenaI

 [![npm Package](https://img.shields.io/npm/v/gpt-preview.svg?style=flat-square)](https://www.npmjs.org/package/gpt-preview)
 [![NPM Downloads](https://img.shields.io/npm/dm/gpt-preview.svg)](https://npmjs.org/package/gpt-preview)